 We’re big fans of plausible fiction, and the way Interstellar‘s future is presented is a good example of that.
 Rather than some mysterious plague or World War III that has turned the world into a post-apocalyptic cliché, it’s just normal people doing what they need to do to survive while trying to maintain a sense of normalcy.
 Plus, as noted, the story does a nice job of balancing some weighty science fiction by keeping concepts like love and family front and centre throughout.

-The phrase “all-star cast” has been driven into the ground over the years, but there is ton of quality actors and actresses at work here starting with McConaughey, whose efforts in films like Mud and Dallas Buyers Club (not to mention True Detective) have pretty much erased the damage he did with Failure to Launch, Two for the Money and so on.
+The phrase “all-star cast” has been driven into the ground over the years, but there is ton of quality actors and actresses at work here starting with McConaughey, whose efforts in films like Mud and Dallas Buyers Club (not to mention the TV show True Detective) have pretty much erased the damage he did with Failure to Launch, Two for the Money and so on.
 Caine and Hathaway, who both worked with Nolan on Batman, do well, and there’s even a strong turn from Matt Damon.

-With a reported budget of US$165 million it should come as no surprise that the special effects are excellent, whether within the craft, the vastness of space or on alien worlds.
+With a reported budget of US$165 million, it should come as no surprise that the special effects are excellent, whether within the craft, the vastness of space or on alien worlds.
 As you’d suspect, the jump to 4K is most evident here with the film’s unique take on plausible science fiction elevated thanks to improved clarity.
 Some scenes are legitimately demo worthy if you feel like using something to show off your setup’s power.

 While you can nitpick items here and there, by far the biggest issue we had with the film was the dense amount of scientific information (real or fabricated) to digest.
 A lot of times in movies you’ll be given a very technical sounding piece of information, only for a character to break it down into bite-sized relatable bits so you at least have an idea of what they’re talking about.
 That’s often not the case here, and it becomes increasingly difficult to follow the further you go.

-It reminded us of the second and third entrants in The Matrix, which cast aside the cool mystery surrounding the virtual world for exposition heavy dialogue that never seemed to go anywhere and served only to delay the next fight.
+It reminded us of the second and third entrants in The Matrix, which cast aside the cool mystery surrounding the virtual world for exposition-heavy dialogue that never seemed to go anywhere and served only to delay the next fight.
 There aren’t any massive action sequences in Interstellar, but the complexity of the plot’s technical aspects weigh things down and had us scratching our heads at the late twists instead of just going with the flow.

 THE BONUS FEATURES

-There’s around three hours of extras, all of which were contained on the Blu-ray version, which means you’ll be getting the lengthy “Science of Interstellar” where some of those complex elements we talked about are discussed in detail.
+There’s around three hours of extras, all of which were contained on the Blu-ray version, which means you’ll be getting the lengthy “Science of Interstellar” in which some of those complex elements we talked about are discussed in detail.
 A series of 14 featurettes comprise the two-hour “Inside Interstellar,” which takes a detailed look at the production.